 39. Replace the Roof

 Of course, this is more about maintenance – no one wants a leaky roof!
-Trust me!
+Trust me – our roof has leaked before we had a chance to fix it!
 But a new roof can do wonders for your home’s looks too.
 Be sure to choose roofing that coordinates with the rest of the finishes on your home’s exterior.

 40. Replace Front Doors or Windows